The Benefits of Cloud Computing

 So, What’s Bad About Cloud Computing?

 After listing all the positives, what could possibly be negative about cloud computing?

 In the cloud, companies often pay too much for their computing.

 Now you have to understand, the ease of use, the scalability, and the anytime/anywhere access provides value of its own, no doubt, but if you pay too much for your business’ computing, you are still paying too much.
 While cloud computing does make a lot of sense for many businesses, if you overextend yourself with SaaS offerings, storage, or processing you may actually be renting for a lot more than you think.

 Think about your business’ computing like buying a house vs. renting.
 When you pay the per month rate from another provider, you are effectively renting your tools.
 Sure, owning your own house takes a lot more capital up front, but payments are less expensive and eventually, you’ll own it.

 If you don’t like that analogy, then consider that a company that loses track of its cloud output, or overextends itself in the cloud, is throwing away money.
 If that goes on for a few months, it could have a major effect on your technology budget.

-At TAP Tech, we want to help you make the best technology decisions for your particular situation.
-If you would like to get an assessment, or if you just want to talk to one of our IT professionals about how you can affordably improve your IT, reach out to us today at 203-744-9760.
+At COMPANYNAME, we want to help you make the best technology decisions for your particular situation.
+If you would like to get an assessment, or if you just want to talk to one of our IT professionals about how you can affordably improve your IT, reach out to us today at PHONENUMBER.